lowrydale/sonicbase/README.md

 ## For the full **documentation**, follow this [link](https://sonicbase.com/documentation.html)

-#    Tutorial - Local Deploy
+#    Tutorial - Standalone Deploy
-In this tutorial we will walk you through the process of starting a local cluster and inserting into and reading from it.
+In this tutorial we will walk you through the process of starting a standalone server and inserting into and reading from it.

 ###     Download The Software
  Download the latest software from this site.